 So, college students, we implore you: Sign up for a free year of YNAB and learn to make it a lifestyle.
-Your future, financially stable and secure self will be forever grateful and in the position to reward you generously!
+Your future, financially stable and secure self will be forever grateful and in the position to reward you generously.

-And, do your homework, explore all the options, and make sure you know full-well what you are getting into before you sign on the dotted line, because:
+Do your homework, explore all the options, and make sure you know full-well what you are getting into before you sign on the dotted line, because:

 It’s tempting to feel like student loan money is pretend money and some Monopoly mogul will make it all disappear someday.
 But it’s not.
 This is real money.
 And every single dollar of it (plus interest!) will have to be paid back.
 You don’t want this debt to prevent your 25-year-old self or your 30-year-old self or your 35-year-old self from doing what they want to do.
 This debt you are casually taking on now will be something you deal with every month until it is paid back.
 Think hard about if you want to take it on, and if you do, how you’ll spend it.

 Take advantage of a free year of YNAB while you are a student and learn how to prioritize, budget, and set and reach your goals.
-If you can learn to control your money, before you even start making money, it will benefit you for a lifetime.
-In fact, we’d go so far as to say it would be the single most valuable lesson of all your college years.
+If you can learn to control your money before you even start making money, it will benefit you for a lifetime.
+In fact, we’d go so far as to say it could be the single most valuable lesson of all your college years.

 Sign-up for a free year of YNAB and we will teach you how to be in total control of your money, and how to multiply your options (and wealth) in the future.
 And we’ll all have fun along the way.